 Why should investors look at Theta Gold Mines?

-Theta is fully permitted and ready to mine — financing is the final piece.
+Theta is fully permitted and ready to mine, with financing as the final piece left.
 With over 6 million oz of gold resources at TGME, we hold one of the largest undeveloped gold assets on the ASX.
 Our cost base sits comfortably in the bottom quartile compared to peers in both Australia and South Africa, with at least 10 years of production already lined up.
+And that’s just the beginning - those numbers come from only 4 of the 43 historic mines we control.

 Once we’re producing and generating cash, we’ll return to exploration.
 There’s still significant upside across the TGME field, and we expect total resources to grow beyond 6 million oz.

-TGME isn’t just a mine — it’s an entire goldfield.
+TGME isn’t just a mine: it’s an entire goldfield.
 That scale is something we’re only just starting to unlock.